 Tell us about your new(ish) arrangement with Dr. James - exciting news for Orange County families looking for midwifery care!

-Dr. James already has a reputation for being the most holistic OBGYN in southern Orange County, so it was no surprise that when he thought about expanding his practice he decided to invite a midwife to join him.
+Dr. James already has a reputation for being the most holistic OBGYN in south Orange County, so it was no surprise that when he thought about expanding his practice he decided to invite a midwife to join him.
 I feel so blessed that he asked me!
 I have been working full-time with Dr. James since September 2016 at his private practice, Laguna Beach OBGYN.
-I work in our office in Laguna Beach and attend births at Saddleback Memorial Hospital.
-Dr. James and I work collaboratively, and our patients have access to both of us.
-This collaborative doctor/midwife practice is unique, and our patients have benefited tremendously from having access to the presence and perspectives of both an OBGYN and a midwife.
+Now I work in our office in Mission Viejo and attend births right across the way at Mission Hospital.
+Dr. James and I work collaboratively, and our patients have access to both of us, as well as several other midwives on our team.
+This collaborative OB/midwife practice is unique, and our patients have benefited tremendously from having access to the presence and perspectives of both an OBGYN and midwives.

 What is your favorite part of your job?
 What's the most challenging part of your job?